Skip to main content

 Blue Mountains

 Fresh air, good food, and spectacular scenery await in the Blue Mountains.
 Capture the Three Sisters rock formation from The Lookout at Echo Point and Scenic World’s glass-bottom cable car.
 Go abseiling, canyoning, mountain biking, and bushwalking in the Blue Mountains National Park.
-Spot wildlife like wallabies and wombats, take a hike along the Grand Canyon Track, and shop and dine at the town of Leura.
-Ogle the Moon, Saturn, and Orion on a Wentworth Falls’ stargazing tour.
+Ogle the Moon, Saturn, and Orion on a Wentworth Falls’ stargazing tour as your adventure continues into the night.

 Travel guide